Vučević, DeRozan lift Bulls over Pistons 133-87 - NewsBreak

 Vučević, DeRozan lift Bulls over Pistons 133-87

-CHICAGO (AP) — Nikola Vučević scored 22 points, DeMar DeRozan had 20 points and 12 rebounds, and the Chicago Bulls routed the Detroit Pistons 133-87.
+CHICAGO (AP) — Nikola Vučević scored 22 points, DeMar DeRozan had 20 points and 12 rebounds, and the Chicago Bulls routed the Detroit Pistons 133-87 on Tuesday night.

 DeRozan sat for most of the final 16 minutes but still added seven assists.
 Eastern Conference-leading Chicago won after its season-best nine-game winning streak ended Sunday in Dallas.